-Get Parked Up Early
+1. Get Parked Up Early

-Arriving early is advised for anyone who would prefer to climb Precipice Trail with relatively fewer other hikers around.
-We made sure to plan our Acadia itinerary so we could arrive right after a sunrise photo shoot nearby.
+Arriving early is advised for anyone who would prefer to climb Precipice Trail with relatively fewer other hikers around or to have the best chance of finding a parking spot.

-Begin the Ascent
+2. Begin The Ascent

 A wooden bridge and the first taste of iron handrails are provided to reach the beginning of your ascent.

-There’s one enormous boulder right near the start of the trail with iron bars (pictured above) and it actually proved to be one of the trickiest sections to navigate on the entire hike.
+There is one enormous boulder right near the start of the trail with iron bars (pictured above) and it actually proved to be one of the trickiest sections to navigate on the entire hike.

 If you find yourself struggling at this early stage, don’t worry, it doesn’t get any more difficult technically!

-It’s time to gain some elevation.
+Now it’s time to gain some elevation.
 After a few fun obstacles and gaps in rocks you can climb through, the trail turns directly upwards via a boulder field.